FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 }
 ```

-As this feature is heavily based on the SensioFrameworkBundle, the example can
+As this feature is heavily based on the [SensioFrameworkExtraBundle][sensio-extra-bundle],
-further be simplified by using the various annotations supported by that
+the example can further be simplified by using the various annotations supported by that
 bundle.
-There is also one additional annotation called ``@View()`` which
+There is also one additional annotation called ``@View()`` which extends
-extends from the ``@Template()`` annotation.
+from the ``@Template()`` annotation.

 The ``@View()`` and ``@Template()`` annotations behave essentially the same
 with a minor difference.
 When ``view_response_listener`` is set to ``true``
 instead of ``force`` and ``@View()`` is not used, then rendering
-will be delegated to SensioFrameworkExtraBundle.
+will be delegated to [SensioFrameworkExtraBundle][sensio-extra-bundle].

 Note that it is necessary to disable view annotations in
-SensioFrameworkExtraBundle so that FOSRestBundle can take over the handling.
+[SensioFrameworkExtraBundle][sensio-extra-bundle] so that FOSRestBundle can take over the handling.

 ```yaml
 # app/config/config.yml